-Source/Collection of Data: This information is tracked in the Private Activity Bond [current program year] Summary database by the Program Administrator.
+Source/Collection of Data: This information is tracked in the Private Activity Bond database by the Program Administrator.

 Method of Calculation: This measure will be calculated as the sum of all allocations given.

 Data Limitations: Federal allocation amount

 Explanatory/Input Measure 01: Amount of Demand for Private Activity Bond Allocation Program.